 Your appointment time is reserved exclusively for you.
-I require 24 hours notice to cancel or reschedule an appointment.
-I understand this is not always possible, so for your first missed appointment, the cost of your treatment is waived as a courtesy.
-For any future missed or canceled appointments with less than 24 hours notice, you will be charged the full cost of the appointment.
+I require 30 hours notice or 2 full business days for Saturday and Monday appointments to cancel or reschedule an appointment.
+I understand this is not always possible, and for one emergency, the cost of a late cancellation or no show will be waived as a courtesy.
+For any future missed or canceled appointments with less than 30 hours notice, you will be charged the full cost of the appointment.

 Dry needling is a term used to allow healthcare professionals without an acupuncture license to practice acupuncture techniques.
 An acupuncture license requires thousands of hours of training and rigorous board exams.
 Physical therapists or chiropractors see the value in acupuncture but are not trained to practice it.
 They may take a short workshop or seminar (in some cases only 24 hours) that allows them to include “dry needling” in their scope of practice.

 Dry needling is the placement of acupuncture needles into trigger points.
 Trigger points are locations within a muscle belly, which often cause radiating pain.
 By inserting needles at these points, the muscle releases and relieves the associated pain.
 Acupuncturists are trained to do dry needling, as well as many other techniques designed to relieve pain and treat the entire body.
 Acupuncture is much wider in scope with many more applications than dry needling.
 If you are interested in trying dry needling for pain, the safest option is a licensed acupuncturist.
 Schedule an appointment with me today here.